Australian Workers' Union

 The Australian Workers' Union (AWU) is one of Australia's largest and oldest trade unions.
 It traces its origins to unions founded in the pastoral and mining industries in the late 1880s and it currently has approximately 80,000 members.
-It has exercised an outsized influence on the Australian Trade Union movement and on the Australian Labor Party throughout its history.

-The AWU is one of the most powerful unions in the Labor Right faction of the Australian Labor Party.
+According to the moderately conservative publication, the Australian Financial Review, the AWU is one of the most powerful unions in the Labor Right faction of the Australian Labor Party.

 Structure

 The AWU is a national union made up of state branches.
 Each AWU member belongs to one of six geographic branches.
 Every four years AWU members elect branch and national officials: National President, the National Secretary, and the National Assistant Secretary.
 They also elect the National Executive and the Branch Executives which act as the Board of Directors for the union.

 The AWU's rules are registered with Fair Work Australia and its internal elections are conducted by the Australian Electoral Commission.

-The AWU is affiliated with the Australian Labor Party, Australian Council of Trade Unions, the International Metalworkers' Federation, the International Union of Foodworkers and the International Transport Workers Federation.
-The current AWU National President is Marina Williams, and the National Secretary is Daniel Walton.
+The AWU is affiliated with the Australian Labor Party, Australian Council of Trade Unions, the International Metalworkers' Federation, the International Union of Foodworkers and the International Transport Workers' Federation.
+The current AWU National President is Marina Williams, and the National Secretary is Paul Farrow.